madetech/blog/building_better_software_teams/code_reviews_with_pull_requests.md

 #### Tests and code standards

-Github, Bitbucket and other platforms allow intergration with 3rd party services or your own Continuous Integration server.
+Github, Bitbucket and other platforms allow integration with 3rd party services or your own Continuous Integration server.

 These can be used for automatically running your test suite whenever a pull request is created and updated.
 This gives constant feedback to the reviewers of a PR, helping them know tests are passing, meaning they don't need to pull down your code and run the tests themselves.